Grant Hier was the inaugural Poet Laureate of the City of Anaheim (2018-2020).

 OTHER CREATIVE WORK

 In addition to writing, Grant is a musical artist, visual artist, former graphic designer and art director.
-He wrote and produced the CD JOYRIDE: Friends Take the Wheel, a companion to the book Good Morning, Aztlán: The Words, Pictures & Songs of Louie Pérez (Tia Chucha / Northwestern University Press, 2018).
-Grant recorded his own original musical compositions at A&M Studios in Los Angeles for A&M Records.
+In 2018 he wrote and produced the double-CD JOYRIDE: Friends Take the Wheel, a companion to the book Good Morning, Aztlán: The Words, Pictures & Songs of Louie Pérez (Tia Chucha / Northwestern University Press, 2018).
+That recording of spoken word and music featured 50 artists, and was entered for a 2019 Grammy Award ("Best Folk Album—Grant Hier, Producer").
+In 2019 he Grant recorded his own original musical compositions at A&M Studios in Los Angeles for A&M Records.
 His installation art has been featured in several gallery showings across Southern California.
 As a voice actor, he contributed the part of Stanley Hohner for the audiobook version of the New York Times bestseller, Lincoln in the Bardo: A Novel (Penguin/Random House, 2017), by George Saunders.
 That recording won the 2018 Audie Award for Audiobook of the Year.

 EDUCATION AND TEACHING